 Meet The Band

-"Introducing" was recorded in 2012 by pupils of New Orleans.
-Breaking from the limitations of disparate genres, Yung vul/Minix Quartet is a versatile project that has developed a singularly unique and discerning sound.
-By combining polarizing genres from metal to modern jazz , Yung vul challenges the confines of classification.
-Preferring the term improviser to jazz musicians, Yung vul shows swing wildly from songs of apathetic urgency like their Bad Brains and Dylan influenced epic, "Numb Me Now" to intimate improvisations over romantic hip hop ballads like "(nameless)."
-You are likely to hear the influence of Hendrix, Wayne Shorter, Mos Def, Nick Drake, Bad Brains, and many others.
-What was once a simple jazz-soul studio session has become a call to free ourselves to be creative without regard for genre lines but with a focus on energy and emotion.
-If you are anything like us you are moved by Miles whispering a ballad, by Jimi igniting his guitar at Monterey, by the superbad groove of Curtis Mayfield.
-You love music that is raw and honest which is what we strive for.
+"Introducing" was recorded in 2012 under the moniker "The Dominic Minix Quartet" by fellow pupils of the New Orleans jazz tradition.
+Breaking from the limitations of disparate genres, Yung vul is a versatile project that has developed a singularly unique and discerning sound.
+By combining polarizing genres from punk to modern jazz, Yung vul challenges the confines of genre.
+Yung vul shows swing wildly from songs of urgency like their Bad Brains and Dylan influenced epic, "Numb Me Now" to intimate improvisations over melodic melancholic Slum Village-inspired hip-hop ballads like "(nameless)."
+You are likely to hear the influence of Hendrix, Wayne Shorter, Mos Def, Nick Drake, Bad Brains, Nirvana, Radiohead, Leftover Crack and many others.

 Email firstname.lastname@example.org for booking.